Arize-ai/phoenix/README.md

 ## Community

-Join our community to connect with thousands of machine learning practitioners and ML observability enthusiasts 👁️
+Join our community to connect with thousands of machine learning practitioners and ML observability enthusiasts.
 - 🌍 Join our [Slack community](https://join.slack.com/t/arize-ai/shared_invite/zt-1px8dcmlf-fmThhDFD_V_48oU7ALan4Q).
 - 💡 Ask questions and provide feedback in the *#phoenix-support* channel.
 - 🌟 Leave a star on our [GitHub](https://github.com/Arize-ai/phoenix).